SouthernMethodistUniversity/hpc_docs/_sources/examples/seisbench/README.md

-# SeisBench on ManeFrame II (M2)
+# SeisBench on M3

 ## Initial Setup

-On M2 via a terminal session run `./initial_setup.sh`.
+On SMU HPC systems via a terminal session run `./initial_setup.sh`.
 This script takes about five minutes to complete.

 ## Usage